shlokGIT/SQL_RETAIL_SALE_ANALYSIS/README.md

 The dataset contains retail transaction records with the following fields:

-# Column Name	                                   # Description
+Column Name                               	Data Type	                                                     Description transactions_id                             	INT	                                         Unique identifier for each sales transaction

-transactions_id	                                 Unique ID of each transaction. sale_date	                                       Date when the sale occurred. sale_time	                                       Time of the transaction. customer_id                                    	 Unique ID of customer. gender	                                         Gender of customer. age	                                             Age of customer. category	                                       Product category. quantiy                                          Number of items purchased. price_per_unit	                                 Price of each unit. cogs	                                           Cost of goods sold. total_sale	                                     Total sale amount.
+sale_date                                   	DATE	                                       Date on which the sale was made

+sale_time	                                    TIME	                                       Time when the transaction occurred

+customer_id	                                  INT	                                         Unique ID assigned to each customer

+gender	                                      VARCHAR(20)	                                 Gender of the customer making the purchase

+age	                                          INT	                                         Age of the customer

+category	                                    VARCHAR(20)	                                 Product category purchased (e.g., Clothing,                                                                                                                      Beauty, Electronics)

+quantiy                                     	INT	                                         Number of units purchased in the transaction

+price_per_unit	                              FLOAT	                                       Price of a single unit of the product

+cogs	                                        FLOAT	                                       Cost of goods sold for the product

+total_sale	                                  FLOAT	                                       Total revenue generated from the transaction